CANADA (and U.S.) 2024

 Charlottetown is the founding city of Canada as it was here that the convention was held that led to the unification of the Canadian States and the founding of Canada as a country.

-We both enjoyed this city very much and both opined that it was a place that we could imagine living quite happily.
+We both enjoyed this city very much and both opined that it was a place where we could imagine living quite happily.
 The area had a feeling of the times of Anne of Green Gables with old wooden buildings and lots of greenery between each of the large wooden houses.
-One could also easily imagine that the whole place was crime free although I guess that really would be a figment of our imaginations!
+One could also easily imagine that the whole place was crime-free although I guess that really would be a figment of our imaginations!

 pat infront of charlottetown sign